containerum/containerum-docs/content/objects/object-types.md

 </table>

 <br/>
-<h4><a name="ingress">Ingress</a></h4>
+<h4><a name="ingress">Domain (Ingress)</a></h4>

-Ingress is an object that controls access to <a href="#service"> services </a> through DNS.
-Ingresses can work through http or secure https protocols and support TLS-protocol.
-Users can use standard Containerum TLS certs or their own certificates.
-Ingresses can contain rules for routing across several domains and different paths.
-For example, an Ingress connects <i>hello.hub.containerum.io/</i> to the service <i>svc0</i> of the main application, while <i>hello.hub.containerum.io/blog</i> is connected to the service <i>svc1</i> of the blog application.
+Domain (Ingress) is an object that controls access to <a href="#service"> services </a> through DNS which is available at the Domains tab in Containerum Platform.
+Domains (Ingresses) can work through http or secure https protocols and support TLS-protocol.
+Users can use standard Let's Encrypt certs or their own certificates.
+Domains (Ingresses) can contain rules for routing across several domains and different paths.
+For example, a Domain <i>hello.hub.containerum.io/</i> leads to the service <i>svc0</i> of the main application, while <i>hello.hub.containerum.io/blog</i> is connected to the service <i>svc1</i> of the blog application.

 Ingress consists of the following fields: